Collision-free Source Seeking and Flocking Control of Multi-agents with Connectivity Preservation: Introduction

-In this paper, we proposed a constraint-driven distributed control law for source seeking and flocking control of unicycle robots group in the uncertain environment where an unknown source with maximum signal strength exists.
-The contributions are summarized as follows. \begin{enumerate} \item The source-signal-based flocking objective is to reach a consensus agreement where each follower maintains a desired relative source signal gradient difference with respect to the neighbors' average.
-The flocking control relies on the individual source signal gradient measurement on each agent instead of the relative distance/position between each pair of connected agents as commonly used in literature.
-This is motivated by the chemotaxis motion of bacteria that has been adopted for the control of molecular/micro robots \cite{Izumi}.
-We assume that each agent has a local reference frame which located in its mass center and shares the same orientation of North and East, such that the locally measured source signal gradient vector is able to converted into this frame.
-Only connected agents exchange the local source measurement with each other, which implies that the leader's state will not be shared with all followers and vice versa (i.e. it's not an all-to-all structure). \item By using the on-board sensor systems that measure the distance and bearing to the closest obstacle in real-time, the flocking control incorporates safety constraints to allow each agent navigates an unknown cluttered environment while performing source-seeking and flocking control.
-The constraint-driven flocking control algorithm guarantees the collision-free property not only between agents but also with all the obstacles in the unknown dynamics environment.
-It solves the conflicts between "Cohesion" and "Safety Separation" solely based on their limited local sensor systems. \item We relax the condition of the agents' initial states.
-The group flocking behavior can be achieved with any random selected initial states in the connected undirected graph.
-With the proposed control law, the connectivity maintenance is guaranteed throughout the whole closed-loop system evaluation if the communication graph is initially connected.
-The invariance property is applicable in both fixed static and switching proximity topology. \end{enumerate}
+In this paper, we propose a constraint-driven distributed control framework for safe source-seeking and flocking-cohesion of the multi-unicycle system in an environment where an unknown source with maximum signal strength exists.
+Our proposed methods use only local measurements to achieve all the aforementioned coordination tasks (source-seeking, flocking-cohesion, collision avoidance, and connectivity preservation).
+Our main contributions are summarized as follows. \begin{enumerate} \item \textit{Source-signal-guided flocking}: The source signal-based flocking objective is to reach a consensus agreement where each follower maintains a desired relative source signal gradient difference with respect to its neighbors' average.
+The flocking control relies on the individual source signal gradient measurement on each agent instead of the relative distance (or position) between each pair of connected agents as commonly used in literature.
+This is motivated by the bacterial chemotactic motion that has been adopted for the control of molecular and microrobots \cite{Izumi}.
+In this case, the need for range sensor is eliminated, and the signal–gradient–based flocking is considered as a physical-level variant of the distance-based flocking mechanism, while maintaining comparable efficiency in achieving cohesive group motion within the cluttered, obstacle-rich environments.
+We assume that each agent has a local reference frame located in its mass center and shares the same orientation of North and East, such that the locally measured source signal gradient vector can be converted into this frame.
+Only connected agents exchange the local source measurement with each other, which implies that the state of the leader will not be shared with all followers and vice versa (i.e., it is not an all-to-all structure). \item \textit{Flocking-cohesion control of unicycle agents with nonholonomic constraints}: Two types of flocking-cohesion forms and the corresponding control laws are proposed for the multi-unicycle system, the group flocking behavior can be achieved with any randomly selected initial states in the connected undirected graph. \item \textit{Inter-agent control barrier function with uniform relative degree}: We propose an inter-agent CBF construction for each connected pair of unicycle agents with extended state space, ensuring a uniform relative degree with respect to distinct control inputs (of acceleration and angular velocity).
+Compared to the general solutions that only constrain angular velocity for safe motion, our design imposes safety constraints on both control inputs and avoids the problem of confined control performance. \item \textit{Distributed CBF-QPs for inter-agent safety and connectivity}: A distributed CBF-based quadratic programming (QP) framework with complex constraints is proposed for the multi-agent system, guaranteeing inter-agent safety (collision-avoidance) and connectivity preservation.
+In particular, the piecewise feasibility of the QP is ensured by updating weight parameters for constraints. \end{enumerate}